Multichannel audio Part 2

 Compared with HD radio, that system gets 100kb/s-151kb/s for all channels broadcast.
 Some radio stations are actually broadcasting 5.1 audio with these much lower bit rates.

 The AC-3 audio codec used within the ATSC specification adds several other parameters to the audio signal including dialnorm and dynamic range compression, both artistic and heavy.
-Although these parameters have been implemented gradually, an increasing number of stations are starting to implement them.
+Although these parameters have been around since the beginning of ATSC, an increasing number of stations are starting to implement them.

-Even the new ATSC M/H standard for mobile DTV allows for 5.1 surround sound.
+Even some new mobile TV standards allow for 5.1 surround sound.
 Because many of today’s cars have multichannel sound systems, it only makes sense to incorporate surround sound into the mobile standard.

 Conclusion